Courses

 Surveys selected topics in nuclear medicine.
 Procedure summaries, projects, literature reviews.

-First in a series of seven consecutive courses completed during the program.
-Provides students with clinical experience working with staff technologists and physicians, performing the functions expected of a nuclear medicine technologist and the nuclear medicine procedures involved in patient care.
-Clinical assignments one day per week, eight hours per day.
+Serves as first in a series of seven consecutive courses completed during the program.
+Provides students with clinical experience working with staff technologists and physicians, performing the functions expected of a nuclear medicine technologist as well as the nuclear medicine procedures involved in patient care.
+Includes clinical assignments four days per week, eight hours per day.

 Prerequisite: RTNM 430.

 Third in a series of seven consecutive courses completed during the program.
-Provides students with clinical experience working with staff technologists and physicians, performing the functions expected of a nuclear medicine technologist and the nuclear medicine procedures involved in patient care.
-Clinical assignments three days per week, eight hours per day.
+Provides students with clinical experience working with staff technologists and physicians, performing the functions expected of a nuclear medicine technologist as well as the nuclear medicine procedures involved in patient care.
+Includes clinical assignments four days per week, eight hours per day.

 Prerequisite: RTNM 430, RTNM 431.